joelvaneenwyk/huginn-wiki/Creating-a-new-agent.md

 Your Agent should create AgentLogs when interesting things happen, especially errors.
 Call `log` or `error` with a log message and, optionally, `:outbound_event` or `:inbound_event` to keep track of events tied to the log message.

+_Note:_ Attempting to call `log` or `error` from `validate_options` will cause an error, as the log message will attempt to associate itself in the database as a child of the agent, which does not yet exist during creation.
+Instead, use `errors.add` (see Options header above.)

 # Is it working?

 It's nice to be able to tell the user if their instance of your Agent is working correctly.
 You should define a method called `working?` that returns true when everything seems good.
 Here's an example for an Agent that primarily creates events and has an `expected_update_period_in_days` option: